 - Have you completed your annual FAFSA?

-- If so, do you qualify for the federal Pell Grant?
+- If so, do you qualify for the federal Pell Grant or a Subsidized Direct Loan?

 - Is your GPA (Grade Point Average) above a 2.5?